Lakes380: Description

 In the "Public Statement", as part of the funding application, it was noted that there was a lack of scientific knowledge about the health of approximately 95% of New Zealand lakes and an effective way to gain information would be to examine sediment cores to uncover their environmental history using the latest techniques such as eDNA and high-resolution scanning.
 The data would characterise current lake health, explore rates and drivers of change over the last 1000 years and provide a deeper understanding to inform the restorations of the ecological vitality of the lakes.

 It was proposed that the data from this project would be used by "government agencies to undertake strategic assessments of water quality and health risk, prioritise mitigation strategies, characterise biodiversity, assess the distribution and impact of invasive species, and inform environmental policy.
-Regional councils, iwi/hapū and other communities will use this new knowledge to assist in setting informed and achievable restoration aspirations."
+Regional councils, iwi/hapū and other communities will use this new knowledge to assist in setting informed and achievable restoration aspirations".

-The project has acknowledged the importance of building a close working relationship with iwi and hapū, drawing on the knowledge of Māori as a result of their historical relationships with the lakes.
+The project acknowledged the importance of building a close working relationship with iwi and hapū, drawing on the knowledge of Māori as a result of their historical relationships with the lakes.